67. The Imitation Game

 Love history or England?
 Intrigued by technology or solving problems?
 Think that Benedict Cumberbatch or Downton Abbey actors are amazing?
 If you answered “yes” to any of those questions, you might enjoy The Imitation Game as much as I do.
 Writing about it for my blog was obvious after my first time seeing it and essential after the second time.

 Synopsis: Alan Turing was brilliant.
-Hated, perhaps, but still brilliant.
+Disliked, perhaps, but still brilliant.
 However, his story went untold for decades because of the top-secret work he accomplished during WWII.
 Enigma, a German code, was broken by him and a group of others after Turing invented a machine that could compute information.
 The Imitation Game tells Turing’s story with all of its heartbreak, frustrations, loneliness, hopelessness, and courage.
 Recovery Pluses: In many ways, this movie’s hero reminded me of myself.
 Whether Turing had autism is unknown.
 Nevertheless, his desperate longing for people hidden under his brutal bluntness and inability to read others seemed just like what I have learned about (and experienced) autism.
 His life shows the enormous struggle but great gifts of having a brain that works differently than the norm.
 Although Turing’s story ends in tragedy, his impact lives on because he used his strengths to make the world a better place.

 This film also reminds us of the importance of caring for others even if we disagree with them.
 What Turing was subjected to later in life is horrendous.
 Every human deserves to be treated with dignity.
 There cannot be exceptions to that rule because someone is different from us, has a disability, or acts in a way that we dislike.